-CORNWALL, ON, Dec.
-10, 2013 /CNW/ - The Ontario Nurses' Association (ONA) has launched a new ad campaign in Cornwall that calls for an end to the stigmatization of nurses who choose not to have a flu vaccine.
+BARRIE, ON, Dec.
+10, 2013 /CNW/ - The Ontario Nurses' Association (ONA) has launched a new ad campaign in Barrie that calls for an end to the stigmatization of nurses who choose not to have the flu vaccine.
 ONA is also calling for the provincial government to work collaboratively to develop a province-wide, comprehensive and truly effective policy to fight the spread of influenza.

 ONA President Linda Haslam-Stroud, RN, says that, "As registered nurses, we know that science shows that the effectiveness of the flu vaccine varies between just 40 and 60 per cent.
-Yet a handful of Ontario hospitals - including Cornwall Community Hospital - are trying to coerce nurses into having a flu vaccine or be publicly stigmatized if they choose not to.
+Yet a handful of Ontario hospitals - including Royal Victoria Regional Health Centre in Barrie - are trying to coerce nurses into having a flu vaccine or be publicly stigmatized if they choose not to.
 We dedicate our lives to caring for our patients.
-Hospitals such as Cornwall Community Hospital, which are coercing our nurses, are doing a grave disservice to the community."
+Hospitals such as Royal Victoria Regional Health Centre, which are coercing our nurses, are doing a grave disservice to the community."

 ONA believes that if hospitals are serious about preventing influenza from spreading, they must use evidence-based infection-control measures, effective isolation policies and screening procedures, adequate "surge capacity" protocols to ensure a safe number of nurses are working, provide appropriate personal protective equipment when needed, increase cleaning efforts, eliminate overcrowding, practice hand hygiene and include immunization options as part of an overall plan.